corcorana/restingIAF/iaf_manu.md

 Eye movements were also recorded from bipolar channels positioned above and below the left eye, and on the outer canthi of both eyes.
 Electrode impedances were maintained below 12.5 k$\Omega$.

-EEG data acquired during eyes-closed resting-state recordings were preprocessed in MATLAB version 8.3.0.532.
+EEG data acquired during eyes-closed resting-state recordings were preprocessed in MATLAB 2015a (version 8.5.0.197613).
 First, all EEG channels were imported into the MATLAB workspace via EEGLAB version 13.6.5b and re-referenced to linked mastoids.
 Each dataset was then trimmed to retain only the nine centro-posterior electrodes that constituted the region of interest for resting-state IAF analysis: Pz, P3/4, POz, PO3/4, Oz, O1/2.
 These channels were downsampled to 250 Hz and subjected to zero-phase, finite impulse response (FIR) highpass (passband: 1 Hz, -6 dB cutoff: 0.5 Hz) and lowpass (passband: 30 Hz, -6 dB cutoff: 33.75 Hz), Hamming-windowed sinc filters.